-This day started well a cooler morning after a stretch of heat waves.
+This day started well a cooler morning after a week of heatwaves.
 Stan Mitty strolled towards the meeting that the faculty was being at the University.
-Stan was a middling-looking man of average height.
+Stan was an average-looking man of medium height.
 Only fitness and a cheeky smile for everyone he passed set him apart.

-Today was another hurdle to jump in the never-ending politics that was rampant on the campus.
+Today was another hurdle to jump in the never-ending politics that was University life.

-As head of miscellaneous and support, Stan Mitty was just there to make notes regarding the subjects which would impinge on his department.
-He knew that he wasn't there to be consulted as he was aware that most professors felt that a lowly master couldn't comprehend higher pursuits.
+As head of miscellaneous and support, Stan Mitty was only there to make notes regarding the subjects which would impinge on his department; He wasn't there to be consulted as most professors felt that a lowly master couldn't comprehend higher pursuits.

 After a bit of waffle trying to distance them from the responsibility for the decision, each head then resolved to write a proposal and submit it at the next meeting.
-Stan was somewhat amused by this as he had been through the inquisition several times with chaos reigning.
+This agenda left Stan somewhat amused by this as he had been through the inquisition several times with chaos reigning.
 The only change since the last was the appointment of three new department heads.

-While Stan held masters in several disciplines, he was never able to complete a doctoral candidate programme, this was due to being too busy liaising between departments.
-As part of his task was to attend lectures and act as either straight man to their comedian or vice versa when an interface problem arose, Stan had participated in the required lectures, and road tested the exams.
+While Stan held masters in several disciplines, he was never able to complete a doctoral candidate programme; due to being too busy liaising between departments.
+As part of his task was to attend lectures and act as either straight man to their comedian or vice versa when an interface problem arose.
+Stan had participated in the required lectures and road-tested the exams.
 Therefore, he had completed the post-graduate requirements hence the multiple degrees.

 Stan's responsibility was for organising all tasks from cleaning to experiment assembly, organising laboratory technicians and supplies.
 He was required to hold one lecture with all students each semester regarding safety during tests and demonstrating the adverse consequences of not following correct procedures.
 Theorists have great ideas, but no concept of potential outcomes when translated to the real world.
-The hard physics have no concept as to accidentley exceeding limits, feeling that the bigger the bang, the better the results.
-The responsibility of safety concerning cleaners and lab technicians was within Stan's purview as was the provision of their services to each department, being responsible to the Vice Chancellor for this.
-One advantage that his staff held was each of the other departments is required to assign an extra 5% on their budget as ‘Miscellaneous’ to account for the services provided.
-Every time they calculated doing the job themselves, it turned out they need twice the money which would then have to be fought for, having to invest considerable time and resources to justify.
-Whereas Stan operated off a scribbled note and a quick chat over a morning cup, his office door being open for that purpose.
+The hard physics have no concept as to accidental exceeding limits feeling that the bigger the bang, the better the results.
+The responsibility of safety concerning cleaners and lab technicians was within Stan's purview as was the provision of their services to each department, being responsible to the Vice-Chancellor for this.
+One advantage that his staff held was each of the other departments is required to assign an extra 5% on their budget as ‘Miscellaneous’ to pay for the services provided.
+Every time they calculated doing the job themselves, it turned out they need twice the money which would then have to be fought for, having to invest considerable time and resources for this to occur whereas Stan operated off a scribbled note and a quick chat over a morning cup, his office door being open for that purpose.

-“Sit down Stan.
-There is a change. as the new heads aren't up to speed on how necessary is your function.
-The scuttlebutt is that they think they can do without you and divide your budget amongst themselves,” Professor Symons reported, “The new Vice Chancellor only sees you as a budget black-hole that no-one wants to justify on paper.”
+“Sit down Stan; there is a change.
+The new heads aren't up to speed on how necessary is your function.
+The scuttlebutt is that they think they can do without you and divide your budget amongst themselves,” Professor Symons reported, “The new Vice-Chancellor only sees you as a budget black-hole that no-one wants to justify on paper.”

 “Been there done that, I sit on my hands for a week then all hell breaks loose; then they are on their knees begging me to return and restore the status quo,” Stan said.